szquchen/MLP-VPT2/README.md

 ### (1A) MLPs written in Fortran: Get the QFF using analytical gradients (folder step1_fortran)

 (a) Modify the template `pes_shell_template.f90` and rename it to `pes_shell.f90`.
-The three key subroutines/functions need to be implemented are `pes_init()`, `pot(x)`, and `gradient(x)`.
+The three key subroutines/functions need to be implemented are "pes_init()", "pot(x)", and "gradient(x)".
 An example for a PIP potential of aspirin is given.
 Then compile the program using the Makefile (with necessary modifications). **Warning: the aspirin example may take ~1 hour to compile.**

 (b) Run the executable.
 For the aspirin example
 ```bash
 ./vpt2.x aspirin.inp
 ```

 The input file `aspirin.inp` contains Cartesian coordinates of atoms in standard xyz format, in Angstrom.
-This executable not only computes QFF constants (written to XXX.out files) but also performs a normal VPT2 calculation, i.e., without considering any resonances.
+This executable not only computes QFF constants (written to `XXX.out` files) but also performs a normal VPT2 calculation, i.e., without considering any resonances.
 You may get negative (imaginary) frequencies for certain modes.
-To explicitly  treat resonances, copy XXX.out to step2 run DVPT2 and GVPT2, see below.
+To explicitly  treat resonances, copy `XXX.out` to `step2` to run DVPT2+GVPT2, see below.

 ### (1B) MLPs written in Python: Get the QFF using Python-based MLP (folder step1_python):